ACIIL/UnityChanToonShaderVer2_Project/README.md

 # Shader keywords limit notes and solutions for avatar creators and shader writers.
 A common problem to all vrchat shaders is sharing the limited space of shader keywords.
-Roughly speaking, this is a set of unity defines to decide what code paths to follow from compiled variations.
-Keywords only affect the shader that needs it but share a superset of defines for some strange reason.
-There is a limited array of keyword spaces that cannot be managed in engine currently, the set is first-come-first-serve from game launch.

-The keyword space can also be flooded in your unity project.
-It's a good reason to clean out scene materials you dont want.
-Assets not used should not count.
+When the limit is hit durring a play session strange visual bug will happen to new shaders loading in.
+The keyword space can also be flooded in your unity project avoid that by only enabling shaders you use.

+# How do clean up keywords before avatar upload manually:
-For the end user (you the avatar creator) in vrchat there is a way to clean up unused keywords retroactively between shader changes and updates!
+There is a way to clean up unused keywords in materials between shader swaps and updates!

-Select your material -> set to debug by using the drop down right of the inspector tab row -> read out the keywords test box and test deleting that list.
-If that material looks ok after you are lucky.
-You may also start a new materiel if you accept losing your settings.
+Select your material -> set debug by using the drop down gear right of the inspector tab row -> read out the "keywords" text box and test deleting that list.
+If things look ok after you are lucky.

-For UTS2 you may delete this keyword list.

-For shader writers, avoid methods that depend on #ifdef or create keywords.

-See how i have implemented [toggle(_)] for toggles and number enum, and see how defines are limited.
-For toggles, use the float value of [0, 1] in your code to decide path flow or use a lerp(offValue, onValle, boolToggle) setup.
+For shader writers, avoid methods that create keywords.
+See how i implemented [toggle(_)] for toggles and number enum's, and see how defines do not use
+\#pragma shader_feature or \#pragma multi_compile

-# Features and some forks differences.
+# Forks differences and features.
-To help reduce confusion understanding UTS for beginners I will do my best to explain common confusion.
-The entirety is documented in the manual which is linked and provided.
-This  exists to help paraphrase the massive details in the official UTS2 manual and what i know people have struggled with.

-UTS has a number of effects, in some order:
+Details what's different in UTS2-AC.
+See the official UTS2 readme for everything.